“Born in Tasmania, Bell is globally acclaimed, and for good reason”

 Recent performances included a European Tour with the Britten Sinfonia, featuring Allison’s Concertgebouw debut, performing the world premiere of Brett Dean’s Second String Quartet “And once I played Ophelia”, together with Schoenberg’s String Quartet no 2, Berg’s Lulu Suite, Fauré’s Prométhée and Saint-Saëns Les noces de Prométhée in concerts with Vladimir Jurowski and the Russian State Symphony Orchestra at Tchaikovsky Concert Hall and the world premiere of John Tavener’s Flood of Beauty at the Barbican and Esplanade Singapore.
 Also Grisey’s Quatre chants pour franchir le seuil with Vladimir Jurowski in Berlin, Vivier’s Trois airs pour un opera imaginaire at Dark Mofo with Kwame Ryan, recitals at the International Santander Festival featuring works by Eötvös, and an Australian national tour with the Australian String Quartet.

 Her recent recording of Brett Dean’s Second String Quartet “And once I played Ophelia”, with the Doric String Quartet, received wide critical acclaim.
-Further highlights of recent and coming seasons include works by Vivier and Donatoni with the Birmingham Contemporary Music Group, Andriessen’s Dances with the Britten Sinfonia at the Barbican, a Shakespearean Opera Gala with the London Philharmonic and Vladimir Jurowski, concerts with the BBC Symphony Orchestra at the Barbican, including a new world premiere by Brett Dean and Edgard Varèse’s Nocturnal, concerts in Adelaide, Melbourne, Sydney, Shanghai and Berlin including works by Berg, Shostakovich, Ligeti, Vivier and Gorecki as well as performances at the Royal Opera House, London.
+Further highlights of recent seasons include works by Vivier and Donatoni with the Birmingham Contemporary Music Group, Andriessen’s Dances with the Britten Sinfonia at the Barbican, a Shakespearean Opera Gala with the London Philharmonic and Vladimir Jurowski, concerts with the BBC Symphony Orchestra at the Barbican, including a new world premiere by Brett Dean and Edgard Varèse’s Nocturnal with Sakari Oramo.
+Future highlights include performances in Adelaide, Melbourne, Auckland, Shanghai and debuts at the Berlin Philharmonie with the Rundfunk-Sinfonieorchester Berlin and Vladimir Jurowski and the WDR Sinfonieorchester in Köln with Emilio Pomárico, including works by Berg, Shostakovich, B A Zimmermann, Ligeti, Vivier and Gorecki, as well as performances at the Royal Opera House, London.